Figuring It All Out, At My Own Pace at Rowan

 Quintin Stinney, sophomore Radio/TV/Film major

-Today we feature adult learner Kerry Perez, a Nutrition and Exercise Science major from Haddonfield, NJ (Camden County).
+Today we feature adult learner Kerry P, a Nutrition and Exercise Science major from Haddonfield, NJ (Camden County).
 She transferred to Rowan from Camden County College.
 Kerry shares how she’s made a successful transition from full-time teacher to “nontraditional” student here at Rowan.

 Before you pursued your degree here at Rowan, you were an educator.
 Could you share why you are making a career shift?